superfly/docs/elixir/advanced-guides/connect-observer-to-your-app.html.md

 ![Observer connected to local node](/docs/images/observer-local-node.webp?centered)

 Notice that the window title shows `my_remote@...`?
 This means it's showing the stats of my local IEx node that isn't actually running any of my code.
-So this data isn't very interesting yet.
+So, this data isn't very interesting yet.

 If everything worked and it's connected, under the Nodes menu you should see the connected remote node.